IKEA's next style revolution: itself

 But mass production has become more difficult since then - part of the challenge being a world where people want more than ever to be seen as unique.

-One answer to this, Engman says, would be to let buyers choose their own colors and textiles in order to tailor-make more products to their own tastes.
+One answer to this, Engman says, would be to let buyers choose their own colours and textiles in order to tailor-make more products to their own tastes.

 His designers are also spending a great deal of time thinking about modern living and how to deal with smaller spaces, more frequent moves and social media-focused lifestyles.